 Disabled student funding

 This page is for UK-resident full-time undergraduate disabled students only.
-If you are an EU or international student you should contact Disability Services.
+If you are an EU or international student you should contact UWE Bristol's Disability Service.

 Increased loan from Student Finance England

 A Special Support Maintenance Loan is an increased loan from Student Finance and is available for students in certain circumstances.
 These circumstances include students in receipt of:

 - a disability premium paid as part of Housing Benefit or Income Support.

 View all eligibility categories for the Special Support Maintenance Loan.